2 Degree, Walks, and Paths

 Some special cases of regular graphs are lattices (e.g., a square lattice is 4-regular) and the complete graph where every node is connected to every other node (which is \((n-1)\)-regular).

-Density and sparsity
+Density and Sparsity

 Definition 2.4 The density or connectance \(\rho\) of a simple network is the fraction of possible edges that are actually present.
 That is,